bruhathisp/dsa_java/array/CombinationSum.md

 It is like a stack LIFO.
 Now backtrack with start=i. and the whole process is done again.

 For clarity [Watch the video](https://youtu.be/GBKI9VSKdGg?feature=shared)

+Here's a step-by-step summary of the decision tree:

+1. Start with an empty combination and a target of 7.

+2. First decision: Include or skip the number 2.

+3. If included, move to the next decision with a reduced target of 5.
+If skipped, continue with the original target of 7.
+Second decision: Include or skip another 2.

+4. If included, move to the next decision with a further reduced target.
+If skipped, continue the decision tree.
+Third decision: Include or skip a third 2.
+Continue recursively.

+5. If included, check if the target is met.
+If not, continue.
+If skipped, move to the next decision.
+Continue the process, making decisions for the number 3 and other available numbers.

+6. When the target is met, add the current combination to the result.

+7. If the target is exceeded or all elements are exhausted, backtrack to the previous decision point.

+The recursive nature of the process ensures that different combinations are explored, and duplicates are avoided.

+The key idea is to explore all possible combinations by making decisions at each step, considering the inclusion or exclusion of numbers.

+### Backtracking is employed to ensure unique combinations and avoid duplicates.